When Is the Best Time

 Location and Tips

-The name originates from three bridges in the early 1900s.
-The inner and outer arch is collapsed, and only the middle one remained, which is an Arch Rock now.
+Natural Bridges is a gem of a state beach and park.
+Definitely worth visiting for a couple of hours or an entire day.
+The name originates from the three bridges in the early 1900s.
+The outer arch was collapsed a long time ago and the inner arch during a storm in 1980.
+Only the middle one remained, which is an Arch Rock now.

 Many shorebirds like pelicans but also otters and seals can be spotted.
 You may see whales from the short-term parking lot during their migration.